Home

 I've been a fan of the acclaimed television show, "Lost",

-Australia to America got caught in a big storm, blown off course and crashed.
+from Australia to America got caught in a big storm, blown off course

-The survivors are stranded on an island where lots of strange things happen.
+and crashed.
+The survivors are stranded on an island where lots of

-writing.
-I admit I'm hooked on the show and it has given me lots of food
+good writing.
+I admit I'm hooked on the show and it has given me lots

 December